thehui87/Learning-Godot/tutorial_3d.md

 #### Coordinate System

-Godot uses the metric system for everything.
+Godot uses the [metric](http://en.wikipedia.org/wiki/Metric_system) system for everything.
 3D Physics and other areas are tuned for this, so attempting to use a different scale is usually a bad idea (unless you know what you are doing).

 When working with 3D assets, it's always best to work in the correct scale (set your DCC to metric).
 Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating point precision issues (and thus, glitches or artifacts) in delicate areas such as rendering or physics.
 So, make sure your artists always work in the right scale!

-The Y coordinate is used for "up", though for most objects that need alignment (like lights, cameras, capsule collider, vehicle, etc), the Z axis is used.
+The Y coordinate is used for "up", though for most objects that need alignment (like lights, cameras, capsule collider, vehicle, etc), the Z axis is used as a "pointing towards" direction.
 This convention roughly means that:

 * **X** is sides
 * **Y** is up/down